-We considered the entire transaction data of $31$ dark markets (see Appendix~\ref{app:markets_info}) between June $18$th, $2011$ and July $24$th, $2019$.
-This dataset includes the major markets on the darknet as identified by law enforcement agencies reports~\cite{europolDrugs,fbirepoty} and the World Health Organization~\cite{united2019world}.
-We also considered the transactions of the users who interacted with one of these markets (dark market's nearest neighbours) after their first interaction with a dark market.
-Thus, each market ecosystem can be represented as an egocentric network \cite{marsden2002egocentric} of radius $2$, where the market is the central node, its nearest neighbours represent market users, and direct edges represent transaction occurring either between the market and one of its neighbours, or between two neighbours.
-Figure~\ref{fig:diff_data_samp} shows a schematic representation of our dataset, where transactions within the square are the ones included in the dataset.
-After removing transactions to/from cryptocurrency exchanges, the dataset contains $\sim 133$ million transactions among over $38$ million users.
-The total number of addresses which directly interacted with dark markets is $\sim 8.3$ million.
-The volume of transactions sent and received by dark markets addresses amount to $\sim 4.2$ billion dollars.
+We considered the entire transaction data of $31$ dark marketplaces (see Supplementary Information Section~S2) between June $18$, $2011$, and July $24$, $2019$.
+This dataset includes the major marketplaces on the darknet as identified by law enforcement agencies reports~\cite{europolDrugs,fbirepoty} and the World Health Organization~\cite{united2019world}.
+We also considered transactions of all users who interacted with one of these marketplaces (dark marketplace's ``nearest neighbours'') after their first interaction with a dark marketplace.
+Thus, each marketplace can be represented as an egocentric network \cite{marsden2002egocentric} of radius $2$, where the marketplace is the central node, its nearest neighbours represent marketplace users, and “other nodes” appear only through their interaction with one of the marketplaces users.
+A direct edge represents a transaction occurring either between the marketplace and one of its nearest neighbours, or between two nearest neighbours, or between the nearest neighbour and “other node”.
+We excluded Bitcoin trading exchanges from our list of nearest neighbours since we focus on the users' direct interaction with the marketplace.
+Bitcoin trading exchanges are platforms that allow users to trade Bitcoin for other cryptocurrencies or fiat currencies.
+Fig.~\ref{fig:diff_data_samp} shows a schematic representation of our dataset, where transactions within the square are the ones included in the dataset.
+After removing transactions to/from cryptocurrency exchanges, the dataset contains $\sim 133$ million transactions among over $38$ million distinct users.
+The total number of addresses which directly interacted with dark marketplaces is $\sim 8.3$ million.
+The volume of transactions sent and received by dark marketplaces addresses amount to $\sim 4.2$ billion US dollars.